-A scissor lift is an aerial work platform that can lift operatives in vertical direction to carry out a variety of tasks in industries including construction, manufacturing and facilities management.
+A scissor lift is an aerial work platform that can lift operatives in a vertical direction to carry out a variety of tasks at height in industries including construction, manufacturing, and facilities management.
 Scissor lifts are named after the lifting mechanism used, typically a criss-cross configuration of tubes, powered by hydraulic cylinders to raise the platform.

 Scissor lifts are usually self-propelled machines that are powered in different ways, generally dependent on their use.
 Electric scissor lifts are mainly used inside, utilising solid non-marking tyres and able to work in tight areas.
 Rough terrain scissors used outdoors are mostly diesel engined, with enough power to travel over challenging surfaces.
 There’s also a new generation of hybrid machines that feature electric and diesel engines.

 Diesel scissor lifts are used in outdoor locations where the extra power of a diesel engine is needed to manoeuvre over rough terrain using lugged tyres, often using four wheel drive.
-Diesel scissors can also feature outriggers to offer improved balance and are perfect for use in the construction industry and other applications such as signage tasks and cleaning projects.
+Diesel scissors can also feature outriggers to offer support on uneven ground and are perfect for use in the construction industry and other applications such as signage tasks and cleaning projects.

 The Haulotte COM12DX diesel scissor lift demonstrates the power benefits of a diesel engine, with four wheel drive and the capacity to lift two operators.
 The COM12DX does meet low emission zone standards so is one of the most environmentally friendly diesel machines.

 Bi-Energy scissors feature a direct electric drive with an onboard diesel generator so the unit can be charged in situ.
 Bi-Energy scissor lifts offer a ‘greener’ form of powered access with minimal emissions and quick charging batteries.